FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 ### Tape drives

 Between its two robots, the CMS libraries have 70(?) tape drives available.
-For a 10% test, eight tape drive should be placed into a logical library in the IBM system, which is easy to partitions.
+For a 10% test, eight tape drives (LTO-8) should be placed into a logical library in the IBM system, which is easy to partitions.
 If CMS wishes to use the 10% test to partake in the 2024 WLCG data challenge, moving additional drives into the test system may be required.
 See the section on tests for more information.